 MR. MAYERSOHN: Go ahead, Mrs. Marte.
 MRS. MARTE: Thank you.
 I do want to take a moment to thank Ms. Motiwala for her continued commitment to excellence.
 And for the newer members of this body, to share with them that her CAFR is used by national ASBO, that is the body that all school business comptrollers and reporting directors belong to, not all, many, most, across the nation.
 Her CAFR is used as their training tool as an example of the way this body of work should be done.
 So we have a lot to be proud of in this space.
-She does a fabulous job.
+She does a fabulous addressed.
+She now has three additional CPAs, or is it four?
+Three additional CPAs beside her in leadership roles on her team.
+And that has really, really proved beneficial, very high-flying individuals.
+I will tell you vacancies is down.
+She still has a couple of key vacancies.